 Medication: Medication can be very helpful at stabilizing your mood and overall feeling of wellbeing.
 If you are in need of medication we will make sure that you are getting the meds that are most appropriate for your needs and that they are working effectively.
 We will assess your progress throughout your entire stay and make any changes if necessary.

-Individual therapy: During your stay you will most likely meet with a therapist on an individual basis at least once a week.
-This time can be spent addressing your emotions surrounding your diagnosis and helping you identify skills that can allow you to be more independent for a longer period of time.
+Individual therapy: This time can be spent addressing your emotions surrounding your diagnosis and helping you identify skills that can allow you to be more independent for a longer period of time.

 Group therapy: Groups are often the main form of treatment we offer as they can be very helpful for people with Alzheimer’s since they allow you to socialize with others who are struggling with different challenges.
 Groups are held multiple times a day and may focus upon topics such as self-care, education, and life skills.